zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 ## Overview

+In this tutorial, you'll learn how to set up a round-robin reverse proxy using base and augment templates in NGINX Instance Manager.
+This tutorial is intended for network administrators and developers familiar with basic NGINX configurations.
+By the end of this tutorial, you'll be able to:

+- Create and configure a base template.
+- Add necessary configuration and schema files to your template.
+- Create and configure an augment template to extend the functionality of the base template.
+- Deploy these templates to manage traffic efficiently within your NGINX environment.

+### Background

+NGINX Instance Manager simplifies the management of NGINX configurations across a wide network.
+Using templates, administrators can ensure consistent configurations while easily customizing individual settings with augment templates.

+### Before you start

+Before you start the tutorial, you should:

+- Install NGINX Instance Manager 2.16 or later.
+If you're using an earlier version, you'll need to [upgrade]({{< relref "/nms/installation/upgrade-guide.md" >}}) to access the features needed for this tutorial.
+- Have administrative access to NGINX Instance Manager.
+- Understand basic concepts of web servers and reverse proxies.
+- Have basic knowledge of JSON and the NGINX configuration syntax.

 ## Create a new base template

+This section leads you through the initial setup of a new base template in NGINX Instance Manager.

 1. Open your web browser, go to the Fully Qualified Domain Name (FQDN) of your NGINX Management Suite host, and log in.
 2. From the Launchpad menu, choose **Instance Manager**.